awwad/uptane/README.md

 - sends that Vehicle Version Manifest to the Director (can also be called directly: `dp.submit_vehicle_manifest_to_director()`)

-If you wish to run the demo with multiple vehicles (one Primary each), you can open a Python shell in a new terminal window for each vehicle's Primary and provide a unique VIN and ECU for each of them.
-Find the port that is chosen in the Primary's initialization and make note of it so that it can be provided to any Secondaries you set up in a moment (e.g. "Primary will now listen on port 30702")
+If you wish to run the demo with multiple vehicles (one Primary each), you can open a Python shell in a new terminal window for each vehicle's Primary and provide a unique VIN and ECU Serial for each of them.
+Because each Secondary will need to communicate with the correct Primary in this demo, find port that is chosen in the Primary's initialization (when `dp.clean_slate()` is called) and make note of it so that it can be provided to any Secondaries you set up in a moment.
+The message will be e.g. "Primary will now listen on port 30702")
-For example:
+Example setting up a different Primary for a different vehicle:
 ```python
 >>> import demo.demo_primary as dp
 >>> dp.clean_slate(vin='112', ecu_serial='PRIMARY_ECU_2')